-- Regular audits took place, and these were completed by the manager, who was new in post since the last inspection.
+- Regular audits took place, and these were completed by the registered manager, who had been appointed since the last inspection.
 All audits were supported and overseen by providers. - Roles and responsibilities were clearly defined and understood.
-The registered providers were supported by a manager.
-Staff had key worker roles and had an oversight of named individual's care planning. - The registered providers were very involved in the day to day running of the service including working hands on, alongside staff where required.
+The registered manager was supported by senior managers.
+Staff had key worker roles and had an oversight of named individual's care planning. - The registered manager was involved in the day to day running of the service including working hands on, alongside staff where required.
 The providers had a defined organisational management structure and there was regular oversight and input from them. - Staff felt respected, valued and supported and said they were fairly treated.
 There was a positive attitude in the staff team with the aim of trying to provide the best care possible for the people living at the service.
-One staff member said; "I can go to them (manager and providers) anytime, and they will always respond." - •There was good communication between all the staff employed.
+One staff member said; "We have good team work, like a big family and we all get on well." - •There was good communication between all the staff employed.
 Important information about changes in people's care needs was communicated at staff handover meetings each day and regular staff meetings. - The management and staff worked to drive improvement across the service.
 They engaged with external agencies to develop effective systems to ensure care was delivered safely. - The provider had notified CQC of any incidents in line with the regulations.
 Ratings from the previous inspection were displayed in the service.